Join the RHS today and support our charitable work

 Control of fruit aphids

-On fruit trees earwigs can give useful control of fruit aphids and do not cause damage to the trees or fruit.
+On fruit trees earwigs can give good control of fruit aphids and do not cause damage to the trees or fruit.
 Providing shelters such as flower pots loosely stuffed with hay in trees can help increase numbers.

 On fruit trees earwigs should be encouraged as they are useful predators of fruit aphids.